gamblevore/speedie/Documentation/jbin.md

 Actually jbin is nothing like `m4a`, except being binary.
 Thats how much I changed.

 jbin could literally be used as a superior movie and audio container format... if anyone wanted to.
 Its not just for jeebox.

+This isn't just a streaming issue.
+Its also an issue of reliability.
+If your camera is recording a video, and the computer crashes, the .m4a file is corrupted or just never created (because the format starts with the file's final length).
+With jbin, you don't get this.
+(Assuming someone made a video-format based on jbin.)

 #### Jbin Compared to Apple's atom (quicktime) format